FilipeMCruz/sensae-console/docs/data-decoder/README.md

 ## Helper Functions

-Since no npm or node packages are available it can be difficult to start writing decoders, to tackle this were are some common functions:
+Since no npm or node packages are available it can be difficult to start writing decoders, to tackle this here are some common functions:

 This function, `decodeBase64`, receives a `Base64` encoded string and decodes it.
-Usually the payload comes as a `Base64` string.
+To save bandwidth the sensor payload usually comes as a `Base64` string.

 ``` js
 function decodeBase64(s) {